 "I must confess a secret,” says designer Luca Dini.
-What he is referring to is his first collaboration with Heesen Yachts, the 55-metre Project Gemini, which was one of two yachts sold by the Dutch yard Heesen this spring thanks to project managers Arcon Yachts introducing the client.
+What he is referring to is his first collaboration with Heesen Yachts, the 55-metre Reliance, previously known as Project Gemini, which was one of two yachts sold by the Dutch yard Heesen this spring thanks to project managers Arcon Yachts introducing the client.

 Due to be delivered in October 2022, the interior of the 760GT new build is now taking shape.
 “I have a weakness for the owner’s cabin," Dini continues.
 "With a wide view of the water, multi-functional spaces and attractive freestanding furniture of high quality, it’s the cabin where I’d most like to spend time," he adds.
 Set forward on the main deck, the palatial 82-square-metre owner’s suite is just one of the many inviting spaces on board a yacht whose entire interior entices you to unwind and stay a while.